tanausu-dpa/hanlert-tic/docs/Manual/installation/index.rst

 * A fortran compiler.
 * Python 2.7 or Python 3.*.
 * An MPI library with fortran support.
-* The cfitsio library to handle fits files.
+* The cfitsio library to handle fits files (optional, only for fits support).
 * The lapack and blas libraries (or equivalents, such as Intel's mkl or openblas).
 * The OpenMP library if you choose to compile and run the code with OpenMP.